-From (1) we can see that trades involving gharar are not allowed, as we have already discussed.
-From hadiths (2)-(6) we can piece together why that is so: in each of these instances the thing that is being driven at is to have a clear, unambiguous contract where there is no room for dispute down the line.
-Secondly, the harm of allowing outweighs the benefit of allowing, so the conclusion is not to allow.
+From (1), we can see that trades involving gharar are not allowed, as we have already discussed.
+From hadiths (2)-(6), we can piece together why that is the case: in each of these instances the thing that is being driven at is to have a clear, unambiguous contract where there is no room for dispute down the line.
+Furthermore, the harm of allowing outweighs the benefit of allowing, so the conclusion is not to allow.

 My argument is that conventional insurance is not such a contract as it is sufficiently clear.
 More on this below.
-But let us label this the negative argument.
+But let's label this the negative argument.

-Thus we can clearly see Islam does countenance gharar in money matters – Bai’ salam and takaful are just two examples.
-There are, then, independent positive arguments for why conventional insurance is beneficial and customary enough to fall among such categories and not the one of prohibited gharar.
-Let us label this the positive argument.
+Thus, we can clearly see Islam does countenance gharar in money matters – Bai’ salam and takaful are just two examples.
+As such, there are independent positive arguments for why conventional insurance is beneficial and customary enough to fall among such categories and not the one of prohibited gharar.
+Let's label this the positive argument.

 Finally, I find that when one examines modern-day examples of transactions deemed halal that involve a degree of gharar, e.g. takaful insurance, then one struggles to pinpoint how exactly these deemed-halal examples are different to conventional insurance which is deemed haram.
-Let us call this the takaful argument.
+Let's call this the takaful argument.

 The fundamental issue is whether the thing being bought in an insurance contract is tangible and certain enough for the contract to be deemed valid.
 The Prophet forbade one from buying a diver’s catch until he’d actually got his catch, come back, and started selling tangible fish.
 The reason was that it was unclear what exactly is being bought or sold.
 The object of the contract must be certain.

-Similarly, in insurance, certainly from an insurance company’s perspective big data allows a lot of certainty as to where they stand.
+Similarly, in insurance, certainly from an insurance company’s perspective, big data allows a lot of certainty as to where they stand.
 The trickier question is, do consumers enjoy the same level of certainty?
 Well, a competitive market certainly helps.
 It helps efficiently price the good that customers are purchasing: “security” or “peace of mind”.
-This ensures that they do not get exploited.
+This ensures that they are not exploited.

 In short, insurance is a sufficiently clear contract, certainly in our day and age.